-The Bible (in some places The Bible: In The Beginning...) was a Biblical Epic directed by John Huston, produced by Dino de Laurentiis and with an All-Star Cast and thousands of extras.
+The Bible (in some places The Bible: In the Beginning...) is a 1966 Biblical Epic directed by John Huston, produced by Dino de Laurentiis and with an All-Star Cast and thousands of extras.
 One of the last of the great Biblical Epics, it retells the most famous episodes from the Book of Genesis, divided into a number of episodes or chapters.

 - The Creation: The Creation of the world by God (voiced by John Huston), Adam (Michael Parks) and Eve, Cain (Richard Harris) and Abel (Franco Nero) and the first murder.